 Upon completing this gruesome task, the initiate would be transformed into a wolf.
 If he could abstain from human flesh for nine years, he would be restored to a man.
 Otherwise, he was cursed to be a wolf for the rest of his life.
 And thus we have the birth of the lycanthrope, far before he moved into the deep, dark woods of Eastern Europe.

-As well as the deep, dark woods of a Halloween “haunted” forest in Midwestern America.
+But back to the deep, dark woods of a Halloween “haunted” forest in Midwestern America.

 At $20 a person, and a hour long line, I for one was terrified.